stackbit-projects/willauriersite-24ae1/content/pages/index.md

           *   Mentors and mentees are paired based on similar interests and goals

-          *   The pairings work closely together to foster a benefits the growth and development of each other
+          *   The pairings work closely together to foster a relationship that benefits the growth and development of each other

           *   WILL has had an astounding 140 participants in this program over the past two years